 But this is only when the color of the stone has the proper measures of hue, tone, and saturation.
 Without these, the stone may appear dull, colorless, and gray.

 A sapphire’s hue describes the stone’s balance of color as it relates to its neighbors on the color wheel.
 With blue sapphires, for example, we would call the stone’s color either blue, slight green, strong green, slight purple, or strong purple.

 The closer you can get to “true” blue, the more expensive and desirable the sapphire will be.
 It’s common to refer to this variety of sapphires as “cornflower blue,” as the cornflower is one of the few flowers said to be purely blue and not violet or purple like most other “blue” flowers.

 Yogo sapphires, mined in Yogo Gulch, Montana, are said to be of this cornflower blue variety, and are famous for their lack of inclusions (high clarity).

 Tone describes how light or dark the color is with the range going from very light to very dark.
 It’s best to stay in the medium to dark range with tone, as the lighter the tone, the more watered down the overall look of the sapphire.

-And finally the saturation describes how vibrant the color is with the range going from dull/weak to pure vivid.
+And finally, the saturation describes how vibrant the color is with the range going from dull/weak to pure vivid.
+The Gemological Institute of America, the world’s leader in gemstone certification highlights saturation as well.
 The closer to pure vivid you can get, the better the sapphire’s color will appear to you, and the more money it will fetch.

 As we said, the most desirable sapphires will have vivid, highly saturated color without areas of brown or gray.
 These areas are known as extinction and are affected by lighting quality, position, tone, and cut.
 Usually the darker the stone’s color, the darker the extinction will be as well.